Spotted hyenas in Ethiopia: Domestic animals' vulnerability

 Sheep are preferable prey for hyenas among domestic animals constituting 37.4%, followed by 35.4% goats and 10.47% dogs.
 Goats, cattle, chicken and donkey has been secondary prey of hyena which causes economic loss to livestock.

 In popular culture

 Spotted hyenas prominently featured and influence on the Ethiopian folklore and associated with Bouda folklore.
-Widely believed among the Ethiopian Orthodox Church and Beta Israel, it is associated with lower lower castes, primarily with manual trader such as blacksmith with a power to shapeshift into hyena.
+Widely believed among the Ethiopian Orthodox Church and Beta Israel, it is associated with lower castes, primarily with manual trader such as blacksmith with a power to shapeshift into hyena.
 According to Niall Finneran, the "idea of magical creation underpins the perception of artisans in Ethiopia and in the wider African context.
 In many cases these skills have been acquired originally from an elemental source of evil via the paternal lineage, rather like a Faustian pact."